 Insurance for Australia

 If you are traveling to Australia, you better get some travel insurance!
 Not because it’s an unsafe country, as that couldn’t be further away from the truth.
 But just because if even the tiniest thing happens to you, your wallet is going to have to be ready!

 The Australian health system will not cover everything, in case of an accident!
 For instance, my friend broke her toe and she had to pay AU$600 upfront before her insurance could reimburse her back!

 World Nomads is a very popular insurance company chosen by all types of travelers when going to Australia.
 It is super reliable and it can cover literally anything.
-You only have to check their reviews to see how good they are!

 Thank you for reading this article!

 Here, I have explained my favorite things to do in Melbourne and talked about the best cultural attractions.
-I have also mentioned the best day trips around Melbourne and my favorite ways to see the beautiful landscape around it.
+I have also mentioned the best day trips around Melbourne and my favorite ways to see the great landscape around it.

 I hope that I have now turned you into Melbourne’s biggest fan – just like me!
 Make sure to tell me how much you love it in the comments below and what your favorite part of your trip was!

 Pin it for later!